 Dry and Chapped skin – Shea Butter, Almond Oil, Chamomile, Sandalwood and Palmarosa

-Oily and Acne prone skin – Tea Tree, Basil, Lemon, Monoi Oil, Mango Butter, Raspbery Seed Oil , Thyme, Charcoal
+Oily and Acne-prone skin – Tea Tree, Basil, Lemon, Monoi Oil, Mango Butter, Raspberry Seed Oil, Thyme, Charcoal

 Sensitive skin – Natural Glucan Gum, Lavender, Neroli, Geranium

-How we treat our skin depends on the skin types.
-Most of us are probably aware of the different skin types normal, dry, oily, acne prone or combination skin.
+How we treat our skin depends on skin types.
+Most of us are probably aware of the different skin types normal, dry, oily, acne-prone, or combination skin.

 Dry skin is low on moisture.
-For those with dry skin should avoid harsh products, always use cream based face cleansers and never go to bed without a nourishing night cream or a facial oil.
+For those with dry skin should avoid harsh products, always use cream-based face cleansers and never go to bed without a nourishing night cream or facial oil.

 Oily skin is smoother in texture as it carries more sebum.
 This sebum also keeps skin away from wrinkles but it also leads to blackheads and whiteheads.
 Cleanse two to three times daily and scrub on alternate days.
-Use an oil free moisturiser is a must to normalise the sebum production.
-Always remember to use a good astringent or a toner to close the open pores.
+Use an oil-free moisturizer is a must to normalize the sebum production.
+Always remember to use a good astringent or toner to close the open pores.

 Combination skin has some areas that are dry and some oily.
 Identify the areas that have more sebum production.
 Use the products sparingly there and use higher emollient ingredients.

-Those with a normal skin are blessed and rarely have eruptions in their face.
-It can only happen during stress, lack of sleep or dietary alterations.
-For those with normal skin use a cream based cleanser, scrub, toner and moisturiser.
+Those with normal skin are blessed and rarely have eruptions in their face.
+It can only happen during stress, lack of sleep, or dietary alterations.
+For those with normal skin use a cream-based cleanser, scrub, toner, and moisturizer.